Ashishkumarpanda/Ashishkumarpanda/README.md

 - 🌱 I’m currently learning Deep learning
 - 👯 I’m looking to collaborate on Ai  and Data science Researchs
-- 📫 How to reach me: You may Mail me on (ashishkumarpanda257@gmail.com)
+- 📫 How to reach me: You may Mail me on (ashishkumarpanda257@gmail.com) ,You may follow me on [Instagram](https://www.instagram.com/immanuel_ashish_jr/?hl=en),or you can connect with me on [linkedin](https://www.linkedin.com/in/ashish-kumar-panda-123026194)
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I trust what i write!!
 <br />